7h3730B/7hRPC/README.md

 ```sh
 git clone https://github.com/7h3730B/7hRPC.git
 ```
-2. Go into the directory created and open a terminal in the directory you extracted/cloned the repositorie to.
+2. Go into the directory created and open a terminal in the directory you extracted/cloned the repository to.

 3. Download all Dependencies
 ```sh